Rapsssito/react-native-background-actions/README.md

 - **iOS Platform:**

   `$ cd ios && pod install && cd ..` # CocoaPods on iOS needs this extra step

+  The background support requires you to activate the background capability in Xcode.

 - **Android Platform:**
   TODO: Register the service